 For even dough pieces to braid, use a scale.
 I like to weigh the whole dough ball, then divide that weight by three.
 Then, when you cut it into thirds, you can weigh each one and trim or add as needed to get each one to an equal weight.
 This will form the prettiest, most even braid.

-Use 9x5-inch loaf pans: You can use a slightly larger loaf pan without any issues.
-Since the loaves will be a touch wider and less tall, check them for doneness after baking for 30 minutes.
+Use a 9x5-inch loaf pan: You can use a slightly larger loaf pan without any issues.
+Since the loaf will be a touch wider and less tall, check it for doneness after baking for 30 minutes.

 To tell if the bread is baked through, check the internal temperature with an instant-read thermometer.
 It should read 190-195°F in the center.